What is a surplus contribution?

 A policyholder surplus is an insurance company’s admitted assets minus what it owes in claims.
 This is a strong indication of an insurer’s financial strength and capacity to write new policies.

 A greater policyholder surplus means a company is financially sound – it has more assets than losses and can easily pay claims.
-And surplus funds can be used for exactly that: paying for claims that exceed what reinsurance will cover (and it covers a lot).
-In fact, our reinsurance program is so strong that the probability of surpassing these reserves is incredibly rare.
-Only once in every 160 years would we expect one event to exceed our program.
+And surplus funds can be used for exactly that: paying for claims that exceed what reinsurance covers (and it covers a lot).

 What are subscribers?